-For the full year, our Zacks Consensus Estimates are projecting earnings of $7.94 per share and revenue of $17.95 billion, which would represent changes of +33% and +24.09%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.34 per share and revenue of $18.03 billion.
+These totals would mark changes of -21.83% and -9.96%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Texas Instruments.
+Any recent changes to analyst estimates for Texas Instruments should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 Texas Instruments is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Texas Instruments is holding a Forward P/E ratio of 24.23.
-This represents a premium compared to its industry's average Forward P/E of 22.76.
+Digging into valuation, Texas Instruments currently has a Forward P/E ratio of 22.22.
+This represents a premium compared to its industry's average Forward P/E of 18.59.

-Investors should also note that TXN has a PEG ratio of 2.6 right now.
+Also, we should mention that TXN has a PEG ratio of 2.38.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Semiconductor - General industry currently had an average PEG ratio of 3.05 as of yesterday's close.
+The Semiconductor - General was holding an average PEG ratio of 2.7 at yesterday's closing price.

 The Semiconductor - General industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 27, which puts it in the top 11% of all 250+ industries.
+This group has a Zacks Industry Rank of 86, putting it in the top 35% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.